 Want to become part-owner of a ship or sell your share?
 If so, it is important to know the exact value of the vessel.
 An independent and professional valuation is thus important.
 Boot-Check will gladly provide you with a professional and transparent valuation report, giving you a clear indication of the value of your ship.

-If you're married under the condition of a communal estate settlement, your vessel must also be 'split up' after a divorce.
+If you're married with community of property your vessel will probably also have to be 'divided' after a divorce.
 This often means that the boat will be sold as a whole or that one party 'buys out' the other party.
 Whether you're selling the vessel or buying out your ex-partner, it is always difficult to determine the value of your ship by yourself.
 After all, you must take into account many aspects when determining a fair value.
 Boot-Check provides professional, expert, and independent valuations, giving you a clear indication of the value of your ship.